 iOS - Application Debugging

-When we do application we may commit mistakes which can lead to different kinds of errors.
-So in order to fix these errors or bugs we need to debug the application.
+We may commit mistakes while developing an application, which can lead to different kinds of errors.
+In order to fix these errors or bugs, we need to debug the application.

 Selecting a Debugger

-Xcode has to debuggers namely GDB and LLDB debuggers, and GDB is selected by default.
-LLDB is a debugger that is part of the LLVM open source compiler project.
-You can change the debugger by edit active schemes option.
+Xcode has two debuggers namely, GDB and LLDB debuggers.
+GDB is selected by default.
+LLDB is a debugger that is a part of the LLVM open-source compiler project.
+You can change the debugger by "edit active schemes" option.

-Break points help us to know the different states of our application objects which help us identifying many flaws including logical issues.
+Breakpoints help us to know the different states of our application objects, which help us identifying many flaws including logical issues.
 We just need to click over the line number to create a breakpoint.
-We can click and drag it out to remove the break point.
-An example breakpoint is shown below.
+To remove a breakpoint, simply click and drag it out.
+The following screenshot shows how to set a breakpoint −

-When we run the application and select the playVideo button the application will be paused for us to analyze the states of our application.
-When breakpoint is triggered we will get an output as shown below.
+When we run the application and select the playVideo button, the application will pause at the line number where we had set the breakpoint.
+It allows us the time to analyze the state of the application.
+When the breakpoint is triggered, we will get an output as shown below.

 You can easily identify which thread has triggered the breakpoint.
-In the bottom you can see objects like self, sender and so on which hold the values of corresponding objects and we can expand some of these objects and see what is the state of each of them.
+In the bottom, you can see objects like self, sender and so on, which hold the values of the corresponding objects and we can expand some of these objects, and see what is the state of each of these objects.

-We also have exception breakpoint that triggers application to stop in location where the exception occurs.
-We can create exception breakpoint by selecting the + button after selecting the debug navigator.
+We also have exception breakpoints that trigger an application to stop at the location where the exception occurs.
+We can insert exception breakpoints by selecting the + button after selecting the debug navigator.
 You will get the following window.

-Then we need to select Add Exception Breakpoint which will show the following window.
+Then we need to select Add Exception Breakpoint, which will display the following window.

-You can know more about debugging and other Xcode features in Xcode 4 user guide.
+You can collect more information on debugging and other Xcode features from Xcode 4 user guide.